ramos-ai/MoStress/README.md

 Also it is importante to mention that this code it doesn't contain exploratory functions or methods, here is just the execution of MoStress.

-Although , contributions to add those exploratory features are really welcome, please, create a pull request to add it!
+Although , contributions to add those exploratory features or any other contribution are really welcome, please, create your fork, branch and pull request to add it!

 ## 2. Prerequisites